Becoming a Governor

 Where a seat is contested then voting will be by secret ballot, using the “single transferable vote’ method where preferred candidates are ranked in order.

-If you are interested in becoming a Governor please contact our Membership Manager.
+If you are interested in becoming a Governor please contact our Membership Office.

 Norfolk and Norwich University Hospitals NHS Foundation Trust